Features

 The site location and positioning of a building have a direct effect on the energy requirements, local ecosystems, and other important features of the structure.

-Ideally, sustainable architecture should strive to reduce, manage, and treat stormwater runoff and, if possible, to support natural flora and fauna of the region.
+Ideally, sustainable architecture should strive to reduce, manage, and treat stormwater runoff and, if possible, support the natural flora and fauna of the region.

 2. Efficient Use of Building Materials

-Sustainable architecture design should seek to create a building that can use and reuse materials in the most efficient and sustainable way during its entire life cycle.
+Sustainable architecture design should seek to create a building that can use and reuse materials most efficiently and sustainably during its entire life cycle.

-The use of sustainable architecture materials has been credited with reduction of adverse effects such as global warming, toxicity, and depletion of natural resources.
+The use of sustainable architectural materials has been credited with the reduction of adverse effects such as global warming, toxicity, and depletion of natural resources.

 Efficient use of building materials can also contribute to improved construction site safety while reducing liabilities and construction waste disposal costs.